Netflix stock plunges as subscriber growth worries deepen

 But other services backed by deep-pocketed rivals such as Walt Disney Co. and Apple have been making inroads in recent years and a bevy of other networks also are wading into video streaming in an attempt to grab eyeballs and a piece of household budgets.
 The escalating competition is one reason Netflix decided to expand into video games last year.

-While acknowledging the competition is having a “marginal" effects on its growth in i ts quarterly shareholder letter, Netflix emphasized its service is still thriving in every country where it's available.
+While acknowledging the competition is having a “marginal" effect on its growth in its quarterly shareholder letter, Netflix emphasized its service is still thriving in every country where it's available.

 The company also is faring well financially, even as its subscriber growth tapers off.
 Netflix earned $607 million, or $1.33 per share, in the fourth quarter, a 12% increase from the same time in the prior year.
 Fourth-quarter revenue rose by 16% to $7.7 billion.